kavita-patel-dev/UserManagement/README.md

     1. docker stop <container_id> (docker ps will give you list of container running and provide api container Id here)
     2. docker rm <container_id>
     3. docker run -e DB_PROVIDER=MySQL -p 8080:8080 usermanagement-api
+    4. verify MySQL is set as DB_PROVIDER with command docker exec -it <container_id> printenv DB_PROVIDER

 ## Notes
 - When you build containers both MySQL and PostgreSQL databases will be created with required table and data seeder values.